GeorgeVourd/minirag/README.md

   - Embeddings: `sentence-transformers/all-MiniLM-L6-v2`
   - LLM: `google/flan-t5-base` (text2text generation)
 - You may need to install **torch** for your platform; see PyTorch site for the correct wheel.
-- Local models are slower and less capable than OpenAI GPT models; use for demo/offline mode.

 ## Troubleshooting
 - **No docs uploaded**: `/ask` returns 400 until you upload at least one document.